GetsugaTensh0/SISR/docs/misq/troubleshooting.md

 - If yes, you are doing it wrong
 - If no, tough luck

+### Touch/Radial menus do not work

+By default, SISR will **not** draw continuously, which prevents touch/radial menus from showing up
+To make touch/radial menus show up, you can add the `--wcd` launch option to enable continuous drawing

+This can also circumvent issues with the Steam overlay not showing up correctly.

+**Do note that this may increase CPU/GPU usage** and can potentially negatively affect gaming performance on lower end systems

 ## 🪟 UI / Window issues

 ### I can't see the UI / The UI doesn't show up